 Kati Kuitto (Senior Researcher, Finnish Centre for Pensions) works with a comparative focus on the interplay of employment, social security and pension systems.

-If you have registered for the conference but are unable to attend, please cancel your registration by 9 May 2018 with an e-mail to tutkimus(at)etk.fi.
+If you have registered for the conference but are unable to attend, please cancel your registration as soon as possible by sending an e-mail to tutkimus(at)etk.fi.

 How to get to the conference venue